Ideal cores for gaming

 Until now we have been based on a very specific approach, how many cores do I need to play, that is, only for that, without opening the range to other tasks that may remain in the background, such as continuous use, for example.
 If you are planning to make continuous use while playing, things change completely, since you will not have enough to enjoy a really good experience with a 4-core and eight-thread processor.

-However, you don't have to spend a lot of money to get a top-of-the-range processor, you'll have enough with a six-core, 12-thread processor like the ones we mentioned in the previous section.
+However, you won't have to spend a lot of money to get a processor that meets your needs. range, you're going to have enough with a six-core, 12-thread processor like the ones we mentioned in the previous section.
 If, in addition to gaming and continuous use, you are going to modify video, other more powerful processors with a greater number of cores and threads may make sense, but generally most of you will have more than enough with an Intel Core i5-12600K or a Ryzen 7 5800X.

-I have loved to make this point because, unfortunately, there are still those who insist on to give feedback to less experienced customers who need an 8-core, 16-thread processor for gaming, when the truth is that half is enough, that is, with one of 4 cores and 8 threads, as long as we comply with each and every one of the premises that I have given you during this article.
+I have loved to make this point because, unfortunately, there are still those who insist on to give feedback to less experienced customers who need an 8-core, 16-thread processor for gaming, at the moment when the truth is that half is enough, that is, with one of 4 cores and eight threads, as long as we comply with each and every one of the premises that I have given you during this product.

 Final Notes: Now I know how many cores I need to play, what processors do you recommend?

-The truth is that there are currently many attractive options, and with very reasonable costs, although It all depends on what you want to spend and your needs.For this reason, I am going to share with you a series of suggestions divided by price that will help you to have a much clearer idea of which option would best suit you.
+The truth is that there are currently many attractive options, and with very reasonable costs, although It all depends on what you want to spend and your needs.For this reason, I am going to share with you a series of suggestions divided by price that will help you to have a much clearer idea of which option would be best for you. would adapt us.

 - If you have a budget of less than one hundred euros: The Intel Core i3-10105F is the best option, as it costs 84.40 euros, has a high IPC and has 4 cores and eight threads.